mantoni/blogdown/README.md

  - Generate static HTML using templates, partials and JSON data.
  - Generate only the files that changed, adding created and modified timestamps.
  - Plain text files only.
 No database.
 No setup.
+ - Full test coverage

 ## Current Status

-Heavy development.
-Things will likely change a lot.
+In development.
 Feedback, issues and pull requests welcome.

 ## Install